 How caregivers can support siblings’ needs

 Research shows siblings benefit from age-appropriate or developmentally appropriate, honest and accurate information, and an environment that allows them to openly express their feelings.
-It’s important to listen and validate these feelings without judgement.
+It’s important to listen and validate these feelings without judgment.

 Some ways caregivers can support the coping needs of brothers and sisters are: